Giving Up The Goods

 Far be it from me to suggest that one needs to give less away.
 I truly believe that the world needs more generosity.
 However, there’s a difference between a generous person who enjoys giving their work away and the person who privately longs to sustain themselves in part or in whole from an art-based income, but struggles to understand their price points and in turn, just gifts work out of this struggle.
 Another variation of this person is one who self-deprecates their art’s worth and therefore consistently undervalues the merit in profiting from it.

 Understand that your time and skills are worth something.
 Make a continued effort to decide which moments are gift moments and which are lucrative moments.
 How well do you know the patron?
 Would they give you something of equal value from their occupation if the situation was flipped?

 6. The client isn’t the right person for the work

-Saying no to a business deal is your right as a artist/business owner.
+Saying “No, thank you.” to a business deal that doesn’t feel right is your right as an artist/business owner.
 Some people love your work, but love getting a deal more.
-Don’t take it personal, make a business decision.
+Don’t take it personally, make a business decision.
 It’s really up to you if you want to indulge a behavior from someone who is inclined to haggle or bully their way into a deal.

 Not all artists feel the need to sell their work.
 There’s certainly a place for the hobbyist who likes making work just for fun.
 However, if you’re of the mindset who yearn to actually make an income from your work but have a hard time letting go of those gems of personal expression, might I give this simple advice: